Introduction

 Cold, Heat, and Humidity Adjustments

-For non-porous surfaces like metal or plastic forms, you’ll want to apply a primer before pouring concrete.
-A good primer helps with wet-out, making sure the concrete sticks properly without leaving any gaps or ridges that could weaken your slab.
-Don’t skip this just because it seems like extra work; it’s worth every minute.
+For non-porous surfaces like metal or plastic forms, apply a primer before pouring concrete.
+A good primer promotes wet-out, ensuring proper adhesion without gaps or ridges that could compromise the slab’s integrity.

 Safety, Cleanup, and Storage Best Practices

-For leftover mortar, don’t just toss it in the trash.
-Mortar is considered hazardous waste due to its cement content.
-Instead, check with local regulations on how to dispose of it safely—often you can take it to a recycling center or construction waste facility.
+Dispose of leftover mortar responsibly, as it is considered hazardous waste due to its cement content.
+Consult local regulations and dispose of it safely at recycling centers or construction waste facilities.
 If storing temporarily, keep it covered and dry until proper disposal.

 Cost, Time, and Practical Tradeoffs